sujnanpatil/Dynamic-Copilot/Labs/Lab-05.md

 ### Task 2.4: Video related to Copilot for Sales

+In this task, you will watch an introductory video that highlights key features and benefits of Copilot for Sales.

 1. Select **Options(...)** in the upper-right corner, and then select **About** > **Watch video**.

       ![](../media/dyn39.png)